Alcotomic: History

-In mid 1998, bassist Denny Brereton departed and Strachan's housemate Paul Inglis also from Adelaide joined the band on bass guitar.
-Early 1999, the band performed their 100th live show and were filmed by RMITV performing live at the Punters Club Hotel in Fitzroy on 2 December.
-The trio returned to Birdland Studio's to again work with producer Lindsay Gravina in May 1999 to cut what would become their penultimate EP.
-Released July 2000 on Magneto/MGM, Where You Go went on to receive glowing reviews and further radio support from Triple J and community radio stations.
+In mid 1998, bassist Denny Brereton departed and Strachan's housemate Paul Inglis, also from Adelaide, joined the band on bass guitar.
+In early 1999, the band performed their 100th live show and was filmed by RMITV performing live at the Punters Club Hotel in Fitzroy on 2 December.
+The trio returned to Birdland Studio's to once again work with producer Lindsay Gravina in May 1999, cutting what would become their penultimate EP.
+Released July 2000 on Magneto/MGM, 'Where You Go' went on to receive glowing reviews and further radio support from Triple J and community radio stations.
 Sanity Magazine single pick of the week remarked: "Where You Go is an intoxicating blend of melody, cracking riffs, cute keyboard squelch, heavy bass, endearing husky vocals and a whole lotta fun".

-By early 2001, band members were branching out into other projects with Strachan joining Sydney band Pollyanna, and Baxter and Inglis working on new band, Prettymess.
+By early 2001, band members began branching out into other projects, with Strachan joining Sydney band Pollyanna, and Baxter and Inglis working on a new band, Prettymess.
 Shortly thereafter, Strachan joined Australian chart topping band the Living End.
-The last live appearance of Alcotomic was on 1 August 2001 in Melbourne at the 9th Ward Bar, 298 Flinders Lane, Melbourne.
+The last live appearance of Alcotomic was on 1 August 2001, in Melbourne at the 9th Ward Bar, 298 Flinders Lane, Melbourne.